 Along with not speaking only to people you already know, don’t spend too much time with the same person.
 Ask for their contact information, express how much you enjoyed speaking with them, and then excuse yourself.
 Again, networking is for meeting lots of people, not just one or two.

 Developing a relationship takes time.
 Building trust takes time.
-If you are expecting a sale or obtaining a new client after just one meeting, you are taking the wrong approach and will find your efforts wasted.
+If you are expecting a sale or obtaining a new client after just one meeting, you are taking the wrong approach and will find your time, money, and efforts wasted.
 So instead of heading right into your best sales speech, slow down, listen and cultivate the relationship.
+Remember the 80/20 rule.
 Focus on what you can do for others instead of what others can do for you.
 You have to give in any relationship to get anything out of it.

 This step is vital.
 Without any follow-up, networking is a waste of time and money.
-If you make a good connection with someone, be sure to call or message them within a couple of days.
+If you make a good connection with someone, be sure to call them, send an email, or use Linkedin to send a message to them within a couple of days.
 Or take it a step further with a handwritten note and a sample of your product.
-Mention how much you enjoyed meeting them and hearing what they had to say.
+Mention how much you enjoyed meeting them and hearing what they had to say, and if you can remember something specific you talked with them about, mention it.
 Remember, this isn’t a sales pitch; this is making a long term connection that is mutually beneficial.

 Like most things in life, you get back what you put in.
 Networking is no different.
 Take the time, follow these tips, and you will find yourself growing your network and finding ways to not only improve your self but help others along the way.